As a blogger, an email list is one of the most important things you need to have in order to grow your audience and if you ever plan to sell anything.

 Create Opt-In Freebies and Content Upgrades

-TAKE ACTION: On your worksheet, list 10-15 people you know in real life that would be interested in joining your email list.
+TAKE ACTION: In your workbook, list 10-15 people you know in real life that would be interested in joining your email list.

 Step 4.
 Start Brainstorming Newsletter Ideas

-TAKE ACTION: Use your worksheet to jot down ideas for emails that you can send your subscribers.
+TAKE ACTION: Use your workbook to jot down ideas for emails that you can send your subscribers.
 If you’re drawing a blank, don’t worry!
 I got you covered.